Paste German text here:

 This tool uses the same method to indicate the stressed vowel as in Duden dictionaries:

 - A little dot under the letter – for short stressed vowels (for example: ụnter, Prozẹnt)

 - A long line under the letter – for long stressed vowels and diphthongs (for example: Jahre, Auge)

 Some German words with the same spelling can have different meanings depending on the placement of the stress.
 Compare:

 - übersetzen (to ferry over, to cross over, to transmit).

-These words are called homographs (to be more precise, heteronyms, because they are also pronounced differently).
+These words are called homographs.
 After the conversion, these words will be highlighted in light green.
-If you hover your mouse over such word or tap it on your mobile device, you will see all the possible pronunciations.
+If you hover your cursor over such word or tap it on your mobile device, you will see all the possible pronunciations.